nathants/libaws/readme.md

 - multiple infrastructure sets can be deployed into the same account/region.

 ## tradeoffs

-- no attempt is made to avoid vendor lock-in.
-  - migrating between cloud providers will always be non-trivial.
-  - attempting to mitigate future migrations has more cost than benefit in the typical case.

 - `ensure` operations are positive assertions. they assert that some named infrastructure exists, and is configured correctly, creating or updating it if needed.